Continuous cutting

 Often you may have a large enough quantity of a perfectly rectangular or right angled triangular part, for which a right kerf cut is acceptable.
 Such cases warrant using a long continuous cut to cut them out, to save on machine time and consumables.

-1Open the Workorders module
+1Open the Workorders mode

 2Search for and open the Continuous Cutting workorder.
 Hint, type Contin* to prevent miss-spelling from returning 0 results.